EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Abstract

-\section{Abstract}
+\section{{Abstract}}

-We discuss the new concepts behind EPOS4, a new theoretical framework for modeling hadronic interactions at ultrarelativistic energies.
-It amounts to reconciling a multiple scattering picture of Gribov-Regge type (with parallel scatterings) and factorization, the standard tool for high-energy scattering.
+\textbf{\boldmath{ I explain the new concepts underpinning EPOS4, a novel theoretical framework designed to model hadronic interactions at ultrarelativistic energies.
+This approach eventually reconciles the parallel multiple scattering scenario (needed in connection with collective effects) and factorization (being the conventional method for high-energy scattering). }}